Provo Towne Centre

 Provo Towne Centre is an enclosed shopping mall in Provo, Utah.
-Opened in 1998, the mall is anchored by JCPenney, a classic cars display, and a Cinemark movie theater.
-It is managed by Jones Lang LaSalle.
+Opened in 1998, the mall is anchored by JCPenney, Target, and a Cinemark movie theater.
+It is managed by JLL.

 History

 When the mall was being built, developers JP Realty filed a lawsuit against the city of Orem for offering incentives to keep ZCMI from relocating its store from University Mall.
 Also, the Provo city council wanted JP Realty to call the mall "Utah Valley Towne Centre" instead.

 The mall ultimately opened in 1998, causing JCPenney to relocate from University Mall.
 General Growth Properties acquired the mall in 2002 when it purchased JP Realty's portfolio.
-In 2008 the MTV film American Mall was filmed at the mall.
-Brixton Capital purchased the mall in February 2016, and Jones Lange LaSalle manages the mall.
+In 2008, the MTV film American Mall was filmed at the mall.
+Brixton Capital purchased the mall in February 2016, and JLL manages the mall.

+When the mall opened, it was originally anchored by Sears, Cinemark, JCPenney, and Dillard's.

-On May 5, 2017, it was announced that Sears would be closing as part of a plan to close 30 stores nationwide.
+On May 5, 2017, it was announced that Sears would be closing as part of a plan to close 30 stores nationwide, originally the Provo location was not listed but the closing was announced shortly after.
 The store closed in July 2017.
-It has plans for redevelopment in the future.
+Plans were announced for redevelopment in the future but nothing was specific.
+In 2020, an automobile museum called "Automotive Addiction" opened on the first floor of the former Sears.

 A BRT station opened on the east side of the mall near JCPenney in August 2018 as part of the UVX system between Orem and Provo operated by the UTA.
 The station is called Towne Centre Boulevard.